They differ from all

 - Rainbow

-bee-eaters - all the colours of the rainbow, plus two long
+bee-eaters - all the colours of the rainbow, plus

 black tail feathers that stream behind as they fly